 About Dr. Spurlock

 Wm.
-Marcus Spurlock, MD is a Board Certified Family Physician with over 2 decades of experience and expertise in viral diseases as well as Anti-Aging medicine.
+Marcus Spurlock, MD is a Board Certified Family Physician with 35 years of experience and expertise in viral diseases as well as Anti-Aging medicine.
 He has been a member of the American Academy of Anti-Aging Medicine for over a decade and works diligently with his patients to prevent illness.

-Dr. Spurlock is knowledgeable, experienced, and has a passion for finding solutions to environmental and age related illness.
-He brings a variety of cutting edge professional services to Renewed Vitality, making it the best choice for patients searching to improve their quality of life.
+Dr. Spurlock is knowledgeable, experienced, and has a passion for finding solutions to environmental and age-related illnesses.
+He brings a variety of cutting-edge professional services to Renewed Vitality, making it the best choice for patients searching to improve their quality of life.

 His résumé includes 20+ years of experience with Bio-Identical Hormone Replacement and Integrative Medicine.